thaliaarchi/notes/logic/e-graphs/regir.md

 when a node refers to a non-canonical ID, because then it won't be structurally equivalent to a new node referring to the same e-classes.

+What are pathological, but usable maximum sizes for an e-graph?
+I.e., what size can I make my `Id`?
+What about a maximum number of sorts?
+Since egglog `Vec`, `Map`, `Set`, and `UnstableFn` can have dynamic instantiations, it is not a static number.
+I want to add tag bits to `Id` for the sort or slot signature.

 ## Regions

 By making regions first-class in the e-graph, rewrites can target them